Gordon Todd Skinner: Aftermath

 Skinner, Cole, and Hauck were charged with kidnapping in September.
 Hauck told police that Skinner was angry at Green for sleeping with Cole, and that Skinner wanted to "get even with him".
 Cole's charge was changed to "accessory after the fact", and she pleaded no contest.
 Hauck testified against Skinner, and his charge was also changed to "accessory after the fact".
 He claimed that since testifying, there have been two attempts on his life.

 In 2007, Cole was ordered to pay a restitution of $52,109, and according to Green, she paid $4,000 before getting released from the order.
 Her probation lasted five years.
 Cole later became an entheogen expert, and wrote a book called Lysergic, detailing her experiences with Skinner.
 The book includes a letter she claims Skinner sent her from prison: "I went to the DEA and got you out of trouble, you brought Brandon into my life and I got hurt bad.
 I asked both of you to leave for good—do you remember that???
 Not only did I not lure him back to the hotel—I begged you to get him out of my room/life… The two of you should’ve stayed away from me.
 That was wrong, I told you."
-She had said she suffers from PTSD, claiming she was also kidnapped.
+She had said she has PTSD, claiming she was also kidnapped.

 After the kidnapping, Green returned to criminal activities involving "drugs and pimping", but stopped those activities, citing his newfound Christian beliefs.
 He started managing a condominium complex with his wife.
 Green said 10 years later that he still felt pain from the incident daily.

 Imprisonment

-In September 2003, Skinner was indicted by a federal grand jury for dealing ecstasy at the 2003 Burning Man festival in the Black Rock Desert.
+In September 2003, Skinner was indicted by a federal grand jury for dealing ecstasy at the 2003 Burning Man festival in Nevada's Black Rock Desert.
 Police said they found 234 grams of ecstasy powder in his recreational vehicle.
 In January 2004, Skinner was sentenced to four years in prison, and ordered to complete 250 hours of community service.

 In June 2006, a jury found Skinner guilty of kidnapping, assault with a dangerous weapon (a hypodermic needle), and conspiracy of kidnapping.
 He was sentenced to a life plus 90 years at Joseph Harp Correctional Center in Cleveland County, Oklahoma, adding to his sentence for the Burning Man incident.
 Skinner has claimed that Green's trauma was self-inflicted, as well as that the kidnapping was a government conspiracy, citing the emails of Litchfield and Hough.
 As of 2013, he was still married to Cole, and said he planned to sign the divorce papers eventually.